ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/docker-configuration.rst

 .. image:: add-python-interpreter.png
     :align: center
-    :alt: Add Python Interpreter dialog box, showing the Server dropdown set to "Docker", the Image name set to: ska-registry.av.it.pt/tango-example/powersupply:latest, and the Python Interpreter path set.
+    :alt: Add Python Interpreter dialog box, showing the Server dropdown set to "Docker", the Image name set to: ska-registry.av.it.pt/ska-tango-examples/powersupply:latest, and the Python Interpreter path set.

 As a result, the Python interpreter Preferences dialog should look something like this:

 .. image:: preferences-docker-interpreter.png
     :align: center
-    :alt: the Python Interpreter Preferences dialog box, showing the list of packages in the tango-example image.
+    :alt: the Python Interpreter Preferences dialog box, showing the list of packages in the ska-tango-examples image.

 Click 'OK' to apply your changes.